ambitus/linux-containers/examples/express-gateway/README.md

 Status: Downloaded newer image for express-gateway:latest
 ```

-## Create a docker volume (once only) and why
+### Create a docker volume and why
 The first issue to surace when trying to follow the express-gateway tutorial under ZCX, rather than a regular docker runtime, was related to the mounting of persistent storage on the filesystem.
-This is used to store configuration and miscellanrous files required for express-gateway to run, and to persist between runs in isolation from the express-gateway docker image.
+This is used to store configuration and miscellaneous files required for express-gateway to run, and to persist between runs in isolation from the express-gateway docker image.
 This pattern suits the purposes of this investigation, as iterative changes are made to the express gateway configuration.

 After creating a local directory datadir in my “sandbox” for express-gateway, the following 'docker run' command is used, based upon the example in the tutorial.